How to Become a Travel Writer (& Get Paid For It)

 6. Rinse and Repeat

-This is the part of the article where I tell you that becoming a writer can really suck at times.
+This is the part of the article where I tell you that becoming a travel writer can really suck at times.
 Most pitches you send will be rejected or ignored.

-So, if you don’t get a yes right away, that doesn’t mean that you’ll never become a travel writer.
+So, if you don’t get a yes right away, that doesn’t mean you’ll never become a travel writer.
 It just means you need to give it some time.

 What Do Travel Writer’s Get Paid?